 Health Care Research Utilization – hcs465 (3 credits)

-This course introduces the students to the purpose and process of research as applied in health care.
+This course introduces students to the purpose and process of research as applied to health care.
 Students will examine the role of statistics and various research methods.
 In addition, students will analyze the key elements of evidence-based research within health care.

-- Explain the role of literature reviews in the research process.
+- Explain the different types of research methodologies.

-Describe the utilization of research in health care.
+- Explain the purpose of utilizing research in health administration.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.